core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 * Since the underlying TCP connection provides retransmissions and deduplication, there is no need for the reliability mechanisms provided by CoAP over UDP.
-The "T" and "Message ID" fields in the CoAP message header are elided.
+The Type (T) and Message ID fields in the CoAP message header are elided.

-* The "Ver" field is elided as well.
+* The Version (Vers) field is elided as well.
 In constrast to the UDP message layer for UDP and DTLS, the CoAP over TCP message layer does not send a version number in each message.
 If required in the future, a new Capability and Settings Option (See {{negotiation}}) could be